-Any employee with a serious medical issue or caring for an immediate family member with a serious medical issue (as defined under Serious Health Condition in the Department of Labor’s Employee’s Guide to FMLA document) must contact Human Resources to fill out the Request for FMLA Leave form located under Forms on the HR web page.
+Any employee who meets the FMLA eligibility requirements may take leave for certain FMLA-qualifying reasons.
+Please refer to Chapter 3 in the Department of Labor’s Employee’s Guide to FMLA document for details related to qualifying reasons for leave.
+Employees must contact Human Resources to fill out the Request for FMLA Leave form located under Forms on the HR web page.

 Once HR receives a Request for FMLA form from an employee, an HR team member will work with that employee on completing the needed documentation and will continuously notify the employee’s supervisor of the status of their leave.